aksnzhy/xlearn_doc/index.rst

 the xLearn command line instead of the python API, you can see how to build xLearn from source code in `Installation Guide`__.

-.. __: ./install/index.rst
+.. __: ./install/index.html

 Python Demo
 ----------------------------------

-Here is a simple Python demo no how to use xLearn:
+Here is a simple Python demo no how to use xLearn for a binary classification problem:

 .. code-block:: python